Advancing NIH’s Mission Through a Unified Strategy

 All NIH institutes, centers, and offices should consider whether there is a scientific justification for conducting a research program at a foreign site rather than a domestic one.
 The NIH should prefer the latter over the former when scientifically justified.
 We should also consider whether each project involving foreign collaboration will likely lead to better health for Americans, since American taxpayers fund NIH research.

 We must also assess risks to national security, biosecurity, and waste, abuse, or fraud at foreign sites where NIH has substandard or no oversight.
-To address this goal, we have established a new award structure for foreign collaboration.
-Foreign institutions receiving funds for work on a funded project will henceforth be considered independent awards linked to the parent project.
-This system will allow the NIH to directly track funds awarded to all foreign components receiving NIH funding and hold all institutions receiving NIH funding to grant terms and conditions regardless of where they are in the world.
+To address this goal, we have established an award structure for foreign collaboration.
+Foreign institutions receiving funds for work on a funded project will are considered independent awards linked to the parent project.
+This system will allow the NIH to directly track funds awarded to all foreign components receiving NIH funding and hold all institutions receiving NIH funding to grant terms and conditions regardless of where they are in the world, and will follow all government-wide policies regarding dangerous gain-of-function research.

-Ensuring evidence-based health care for children and teenagers identifying as transgender:
+Ensuring evidence-based health care for children and teenagers diagnosed with gender dysphoria:

-The state of the scientific literature regarding optimal care and support approaches for children and teenagers identifying as transgender and those diagnosed with gender dysphoria is described in the recent HHS review of treatment for pediatric gender dysphoria.
-In accordance with these data, there are clearly more promising avenues of research that can be taken to improve the health of these populations than to conduct studies that involve the use of puberty suppression, hormone therapy, or surgical intervention to treat gender dysphoria, gender identity disorder, or gender incongruence in minors.
-By contrast, research that aims to identify and treat the harms these therapies and procedures have potentially caused to minors diagnosed with gender dysphoria, gender identity disorder, or gender incongruence, and how to best address the needs of these individuals so that they may live long, healthy lives is more promising.
+When funding research into care for children and teenagers diagnosed with gender dysphoria, NIH will prioritize the most promising avenues of research.
+The state of the scientific literature regarding optimal care and support approaches for children and teenagers diagnosed with gender dysphoria is described in the recent HHS review of treatment for pediatric gender dysphoria.
+In accordance with these data, there are clearly more promising avenues of research than conducting studies that involve the use of puberty suppression, hormone therapy, or surgical intervention for gender dysphoria, gender identity disorder, or gender incongruence in minors.
+By contrast, research that aims to identify the utility these interventions, therapies, and procedures have for minors diagnosed with gender dysphoria, gender identity disorder, or gender incongruence, and how to best address the needs of these individuals so that they may live long, healthy lives, is more promising.

 Implementing advances in HIV/AIDS research:

 Ending the HIV epidemic in the United States remains a key priority.
 For more than 40 years, NIH support has enabled significant advances in antiretroviral therapies, transforming the landscape of care and prevention approaches.
-Recent breakthroughs in simpler-to-take treatments and long-acting prophylactics, and many other recent breakthroughs, provide us with the technological tools needed to finally win this long battle.
+Recent breakthroughs in simpler-to-take treatments and long-acting prophylactics, and many other recent breakthroughs, show the benefit of NIH investment.
 To take advantage of this opportunity, the NIH will support implementation science and other research directions to improve the uptake of and access to existing medical and behavioral interventions that can significantly limit and eventually eradicate HIV infection from the United States.
-Research on HIV/AIDS prevention, treatment, and cure will continue as needed to support this goal.
+Additional research on HIV/AIDS prevention, treatment, and cure will continue as needed to support the ambitious goal of ending the epidemic.

 This page last reviewed on